pousse-cafe/pousse-cafe.github.io/documentation.md

 - ``poussecafe.domain.Service``
 - ``poussecafe.domain.DomainProcess``

-The BundleConfigurer is used to instantiate a Bundle and provide it to a runtime which may, finally, be
+`BundleConfigurer` is used to instantiate a Bundle and provide it to a runtime which may, finally, be
 started:

     Bundle bundle = MyBundle.configure()